bguns/wh2-luadb/README.md

 7. Don't forget to activate the LuaDB mod in Kaedrin's Mod Manager before starting the game.

 ## Usage for mod creators
-For mod creators, the basic usage is through the LuaDB mod, available <here - WIP, should be finished soon>, which provides functions that allow you to load and access the generated data tables from your Lua scripts.
+For mod creators, the basic usage is through the LuaDB mod, available [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2397502316), which provides functions that allow you to load and access the generated data tables from your Lua scripts.

 ## Use as a standalone command line tool
 It is possible to use wh2-luadb.exe as a command line tool to generate Lua tables from a selected packfile's DB files, or from a folder containing extracted DB files.
 You can use the tool in this way from wherever, it doesn't have to be located in your Warhammer 2 install directory, or in the KMM directory.